hanxuejun123/CLDR/README.md

 # CLDR
-Code for CLDR.
 Run run.sh to get results.

+The folder of dataloaders is from GT-RIPL/Continual-Learning-Benchmark.